Suizer98/GeoDirectus/readme.md

 # GeoDirectus

-This is a project exploring self-hosting a CMS using Docker and PostGIS for geospatial data.
+This is a project exploring self-hosting a Directus CMS using Docker and PostGIS for geospatial data.

 ## Deploy